-Eating grass is remarkably common in dogs (and cats).
-If it occurs occasionally then it’s nothing to worry about.
-However, if your dog is eating grass frequently then he’s almost certainly trying to tell you something.
+Eating grass is remarkably common in dogs.
+Some dogs just like the way it tastes.
+However, if your dog is eating grass frequently and vomiting after then he’s almost certainly trying to tell you something.

 If your dog has a GI problem brewing or is experiencing an upset stomach he will instinctively search for a natural remedy.
 And, grass often does the trick.
 It is a natural source of fibre which can trigger vomiting or a bowel movement to help your dog expel whatever is causing the distress.
 That said, you need to consult a vet if this is happening regularly.

 Also consider upgrading your dog’s diet as this may indicate your current food choice isn’t agreeing with your four legged friend or he is not receiving enough nutrients from it.
 Adding probiotics and digestive enzymes can also benefit dogs with “sensitive stomachs.”

 In the wild coyotes and wolves chew on stones but it’s not ideal for domestic dogs.
 The stones can easily damage their teeth or get caught in their intestines which can lead to more serious problems.

 Again, this behaviour can indicate that your dog is instinctively seeking to rectify a nutritional deficiency or imbalance (probably phosphorous or calcium).